dbojan/tosec-trimmer/README.md

 error is because max length of file name path in windows 10.

 or it could be a bug in the programme ...

+Also I suggest using Link Shell Extension: https://schinagl.priv.at/nt/hardlinkshellext/hardlinkshellext.html to create 'hardlinks' (for files) and 'hardlink clones' which are folders+hardlinks inside for folders.
+Use pick link source, drop hardlink or 'hardlink clones' for folders.
+You can delete clones, another instance will exist.
+Do not edit their content, cause the original file's content will also change!
+Don't use symlink, cause if you delete original, symlink wont work.
+If you use hardlink/hardlink clones, and delete original, copy will still work.